Greater Vancouver: Minority representation

 Due to the region's ethnically diverse population, there is also diverse government representation.
 Federally, there are five MPs of visible minority origin: three of South Asian descent, one of Chinese descent, and one of Trinidadian descent.
 Provincially, there are six South Asian, three Chinese, one Japanese, and one Filipino MLAs.

 The Greater Vancouver region has many "electoral firsts".
 Rosemary Brown was the first black woman elected to political office, becoming an MLA in 1972, and the first woman and first black person to run for a party leadership in 1975.
 Emery Barnes, a football player elected to the Legislature alongside Rosemary Brown in 1972, and stayed in that capacity until 1996, serving as the Speaker from 1994.
 Former Indo-Canadian premier Ujjal Dosanjh was the first non-white premier of the province, while Douglas Jung was the first Chinese-Canadian to become a Member of Parliament.
 Yonah Martin is the first Korean-Canadian to hold federal public office.
 Jenny Kwan was the first Chinese-Canadian provincial cabinet minister in Canada.
 Naomi Yamamoto and Mable Elmore are respectively the first Japanese and Filipino MLAs in the province.
 Furthermore, Stephanie Cadieux is the first quadriplegic MLA, while Svend Robinson was the first openly gay Canadian MP.
+James Atebe was the first black mayor in Mission, British Columbia.